The Liberal Art University in Hong Kong

 Password Test

-Password Test is an English language proficiency test that has been formally aligned to the International English Language Testing System (IELTS) and the CEFR (A2 to C1).
+The Password Test is an English language proficiency test that has been formally aligned to the International English Language Testing System (IELTS) and the Common European Framework of Reference for Languages (CEFR A2 to C1).
 It comprises four modules, one for each language skill, which are specifically designed to assess academic English.

-To see if you have already fulfilled the IELTS Requirement please check IELTS Equivalence List
+To see if you have already fulfilled the University’s English Language Graduation Requirement (ELGR) please check the IELTS Equivalence List.

 Reading